PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 # 13 -- Things More Valuable Than Money -- 1149

-By the time he returned to hist store, Relan was gone.
-Boltac's practiced shopkeeper's eye quickly saw what the boy had taken.
+By the time Boltac returned to the store, Relan was gone.
+Boltac's shopkeeper's eye quickly saw what the boy had taken.
 All the wrong things.
 The idiot was probably even walking.
 Walking to his heroic death.

 Boltac thought about opening for business.
 He thought about barricading the store against looters.
 Then he looked across the street to the still smoldering remnants of the Bent Eelpout.
 He stared for a long time.
 He stared until a light rain began to fall.
 He watched the drops turn to steam as soon as the hit the smoldering coals of what used to be an inn.
 Each drop was infinitesimal.
 Wasted.
 A single drop could not put out a fire.
 But enough water could wash an entire city away.
 He savored his melancholy and rolled this thought around for a while.
 Then he turned his back on the window.

 Boltac looked around his store.
 Not only had the kid had taken all the wrong things, he had taken all the wrong things to carry them in.
 Boltac shook his head.
 Why travel if you don't have the luggage you need to enjoy the journey?
-He had sold a lot of luggage with that line, but it didn't stop if from being bad advice.
+He had sold a lot of luggage with that line, but it didn't stop if from being good advice.

-He went into the back and open the chest on the left.
+He went into the back and opened the chest on the left.
 He took out all of the small leather bags filled with coin and set them aside.
 He would need money, of course.
 After all, it was the most multipurpose substance known to man, but, for Boltac's purposes, there was something in here more valuable than money.

-"Ah HA!" as said he held up a a burlap brown sack.
+"Ah HA!" as said he held up a burlap sack.
 The sack looked like its only purpose in life was to hold twenty pounds of potatoes.
 "There you are," Boltac said to the sack as if was a precious child that he had found in a game of hide and seek.
 Of course, this was a ridiculous analogy -- Boltac hated children -- but this burlap sack?
 He couldn't have been more proud of the sack.

 He walked through his well-stocked store and placed items he might need for his journey into his sack.
-Into its modest opening he placed five goat skins of water, two of wine, 10 stout torches, a few flagons of the finest oil, three daggers, an axe, an ornate and well-jeweled, silver mace in a wooden case, a roll of rare tools used for the picking of locks and dismantling of doors and chest, several hundred feet of good rope, an extra pair of boots, two hats, several wool blankets, a lambswool sweater (the depths could be cold) a side of pork cured in salt, five pounds of hard biscuit and a pound of chocolate.
+Into its modest opening he placed five goat skins of water, two of wine, 10 stout torches, a few flagons of the finest oil, three daggers, an axe, an ornate and well-jeweled, silver mace in a wooden case, a roll of rare tools used for the picking of locks and dismantling of doors and chests, several hundred feet of good rope, an extra pair of boots, two hats, several wool blankets, a lambswool sweater (the depths could be cold) a side of pork cured in salt, five pounds of hard biscuit and a pound of chocolate.

 But that wasn't all.
 He flitted here and there between the shelves, adding this and that and the other -- oddments and ointments -- anything Boltac thought he might need in the depths of some foul, unknowable place.
 Because, if there was one thing that Boltac knew about adventure, it was that you never knew, or could know, what was going to happen.

 The second to last thing to go in was the magic lantern of Lamptopolis.
 And very last of all, were his thick wool gloves of magic negation.
 Didn't want to be reaching around in a bag like that with bare hands, that was for sure.

 Through all of this, the bag never bulged, or grew heavier than the 17 or 20 pounds that a sack that size, filled with potatoes, could be expected to weigh.
-The more Boltac has stuffed into the sack the wider he had smiled.
-For an instant, he considered trying to fit EVERYTHING in to the sack, just to see if it would take it, but he thought better of it.
+The more Boltac had stuffed into the sack the wider he had smiled.
+For an instant, he considered trying to fit EVERYTHING in to the sack, just to see if it would take it.
+But then he thought better of it.
 Even a magic sack had to have its limits.
 And if it didn't, that wasn't the kind of thing Boltac wanted to know.

 Boltac hated magic, but he loved this bag.
 It was Themistres Bag of Holding.
 One of only a very few known to exist.
 It was said that it would contain anything the owner could place into it.
 It never got heavier or bigger.
 It was, in effect, a bottomless bag.